midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Watches for a coin whose details are provided.
 There are limitations, which require usage of this operation to receive coins from contracts.

-It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be tracked as a pending one.
+It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be added to transaction history with "expected" status.

 Note: in many cases such transaction would be requested to be balanced, in such case the final transaction should only be added as pending one.